MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-cloud-setup.md

 ## Configure your application in Microsoft Entra ID

-When configuring your application in Microsoft Entra Id, ensure the following applies:
+To configure your application in Microsoft Entra:

-1. The Redirect URL should point to your frontend URL appended with `/close`, for exmaple, `feserver.datafactory.contoso.com/close`.
+1. The Redirect URL should point to your frontend URL appended with `/close`.
+For example, `feserver.datafactory.contoso.com/close`.
 1. The application ID URI should match the verified domain of your application.

 > [!NOTE]
-> All other application configurations in Microsoft Entra ID are the same as in dev mode.
+> All other application configurations in Microsoft Entra ID are the same as in developer mode.

 ## Configure your workload (backend)

-1. In the back-end sample, go to *src/appsettings.json* and configure the following settings:
+1. In the backend sample, go to *src/appsettings.json* and configure the following settings:

    - For **PublisherTenantId**, select the tenant ID of the publisher.
-   - For **ClientId**, enter your application ID (found in Microsoft Entra ID under Overview).
+   - For **ClientId**, enter your application ID (found in the Microsoft Entra ID overview).
-   - For **ClientSecret**, enter the secret created earlier when you configured the Microsoft Entra ID app.
+   - For **ClientSecret**, enter the secret you created when you configured the Microsoft Entra ID app.
-   - For **Audience**, enter the ID URI you configured earlier in the Microsoft Entra ID app.
+   - For **Audience**, enter the ID URI you configured in the Microsoft Entra ID app.

-Next, configure *WorkloadManifest.xml* file:
+Next, configure the *WorkloadManifest.xml* file:

 1. Go to *src/Packages/manifest/WorkloadManifest.xml*.
 1. Under `AADApp`, set `AppId`, `redirectUri`, and `ResourceId` (the ID URI).

-Note the requirements specified in [XSD file](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/blob/main/Backend/src/Packages/manifest/WorkloadDefinition.xsd) and the following [backend manifest overview](backend-manifest.md).
+Note the requirements specified in [XSD file](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/blob/main/Backend/src/Packages/manifest/WorkloadDefinition.xsd) and the [backend manifest overview](backend-manifest.md).

 ## Configure your frontend app